On this page

 Reporting CCTV monitoring

-You are obliged to notify the Dutch Data Protection Authority (Dutch) about your having installed CCTV cameras for protecting persons, buildings, sites, objects or production processes.
+You are obliged to notify the Dutch Data Protection Authority (in Dutch) about your having installed CCTV cameras for protecting persons, buildings, sites, objects or production processes.
 However, if the cameras are clearly visible, in most cases you are exempt from this obligation.

 CCTV monitoring in and around shops